A Ghost Hunter Overshadowed

 August 17, 1888 – September 27, 1889

-Smith and his new wife, Laura, occupied the house, financed by the SPR.
+Smith and his new wife, a performer formerly known as Laura Bayley, occupied the house with financing from the Society.
 In an Appendix, Podmore includes Smith’s report.
 To tell you the truth, there’s nothing spectacular there.
 Even Smith admits, “During our tenancy we were not disturbed by any startling or violent manifestations, nor did we see any apparitions.”
 One could, I suppose, attribute this to the exorcism conducted by the previous ghost hunters.
 A more mundane explanation is that Smith, despite his background as a stage performer, took his role as a level-headed investigator seriously.
 In contrast, a ghost-hunt chronicle by, say, Ada Goodrich-Freer can seem exaggerated or downright fabricated.

 An Invisible Guitar Player?